Get Hired Into A High-Paying Position As A Defender Of Innovation

-- The IPP describes what you’ll experience in a typical week – from researching an invention’s patentability to strategizing with IP clients and team members.
+- The Intellectual Property Career Library describes what you’ll experience in a typical week – from researching an invention’s patentability to strategizing with IP clients and team members.
 Instead of entering your interview wondering what you don’t know, you’ll be prepared to ask questions that will help you determine if you want to accept a job offer from a particular employer.

 - Discover what IP sectors and organizations would best suit your PhD experience and personal interests.
 Gain knowledge from industry insiders that will help you make savvy decisions as you apply for an opening in IP.

-- Learn the essential skills for IP professionals.
+- Learn the essential foundation for IP professionals.
 Discover how to translate your experience in knowledge synthesis, project management, and communication into strategies for obtaining IP protection for inventions.

 - Detailed information on IP law so you know how to converse with IP industry professionals.
 You’ll understand the challenges facing every IP application.
-With the IPP, you’ll gain knowledge that shows a potential employer that you’ve done your homework and you’re prepared for a successful industry transition.
+With the Intellectual Property Career Library, you’ll gain knowledge that shows a potential employer that you’ve done your homework and you’re prepared for a successful industry transition.

-- The IPP thoroughly explains how to obtain and protect IP rights.
+- The career library thoroughly explains how to obtain and protect IP rights.
 You’ll learn how various types of IP work, how IP is governed internationally, and how IP promotes innovation.

 - Gain important insights into how each of the IP industry-specific roles is involved in protecting inventors’ rights.
 You’ll fully understand how your PhD is an asset for entering and advancing in IP.

 - Discover how to translate your knowledge of IP into questions that will impress your future employer.
-The IPP provides important advice to help you showcase your knowledge and passion for the field.
+The Intellectual Property Career Library provides important advice to help you showcase your knowledge and passion for the field.

-- Lifetime membership for the IPP private online group: an exclusive circle of IP professionals and fellow PhDs where you can communicate about critical topics, request referrals, and ask for the input of other IP professionals.
-Only members of the IPP are allowed access to this group.
+- Access to a private online group: an exclusive circle of IP professionals and fellow PhDs where you can communicate about critical topics, request referrals, and ask for the input of other IP professionals.
+Only Cheeky Scientist members are allowed access to this group.